links-field/cubepress/docs/guide/simstatus.md

 Once SIMs are in activated state, the billing starts.
 Services are provided according to the **bundle** assigned to the SIMs.

-If the bundle comes with a **service warranty/validity period**, the service will automatically **expire** at the end of the period should there be no renewal or replacement.
+If the bundle comes with a **service warranty/validity period**, the service will automatically **expire** at the end of the period should there be no renewal.

 ## Paused
 In activated state, when you forsee a period of inactivity of the SIMs, you could suspend the service until the need to use them rises again.
 The SIMs will then be placed in `paused` state when the billing temporarily halts.